geektimus/file-merger/README.md

 ## TODO

-- Allow the user to specify all the params (input file, output file, base path for the target files...)
 - Add more testing to the other methods in main
+- Find a way to disable the logger when running the all the tests